ckeditor/ckeditor4/tests/plugins/tabletools/manual/commands/cellmerge.md

 **Expected:**

 * Selected cells are merged into a single cell.
-* Merged cell is faked selected.
+* Merged cell is selected.

 **Unexpected:**

 * Selection is shrinked to one cell.
-* Merged cell is not faked selected.
+* Merged cell is not fully selected (e.g. has a collapsed selection).